ibm-cloud-docs/cis/custom-rules-creating.md

 {: #working-with-waf-custom-rules-tf}
 {: terraform}

+This section provides the information about creating the WAF custom rule with Terraform.

 ### Creating a custom rule with Terraform
 {: #create-custom-rule-tf}

-The following example creates a custom rule using Terraform:
+The following example creates a custom rule with Terraform:

-First, create an entrypoint ruleset:
+To create an entry point ruleset, run the following command:

 ```terraform
 resource "ibm_cis_ruleset_entrypoint_version" "test" {